 This will essentially achieve two things:

-Customer satisfaction might be one- how many customers your employees have managed to handle?
-One other measure might be sick days- your team takes more or less a number of sick days?
+Customer satisfaction might be one such standard.
+How many customers have your employees managed to handle?
+One other measure might be sick days.
+Does your team take more or fewer sick days?

-It’s important that you keep a track of the performance of each employee to judge whether they have been able to get the most out of their time through telecommuting.
+You must keep track of the performance of each employee to judge whether they have been able to get the most out of their time through telecommuting.

 3. Get Together

-It need not be through a physical meeting but a virtual one works just fine.
-When a team works remotely, very often they might lose the camaraderie they have with each other.
-Subsequently, there might be a few instances where telecommuters feel that they are not an integral part of the organization.
+It need not be through a physical meeting, but a virtual one works just fine.
+When a team works remotely, very often, it might lose the camaraderie between them.

 4. Don’t Micromanage

 The critical factor here is to place a level of trust.
 In return, ask your employees to be transparent about their work done.

-You can invest in some kind of project management tool, like Zoho, to ensure that the workers are delivering upon their given tasks and goals.
-Similarly, the adoption of a goal-setting framework such as the OKR (Objectives and Key Results) will be a more feasible way to ensure that everything is operating smoothly.
+Similarly, adopting a goal-setting framework such as the OKR (Objectives and Key Results) is a great way to ensure that everything is operating smoothly.

 5. Find Out The Gaps In Access, Security, and Adopting New Practices

-If there is any confusion regarding the same, provide for some form of online training or course for them.
-Identify if any onsite office equipment is required and ask employees to shift it to their home office for the required period of time.
+If there is any confusion regarding the same, provide some form of online training or course for them.
+Identify if any onsite office equipment is required and ask employees to shift it to their home office for the required period.

-Similarly, once the entire workforce is working virtually through the not so safe Internet, it’s a good practice to close down any security loophole you might encounter.
+Similarly, once the entire workforce is working virtually through the not-so-safe Internet, it’s a good practice to close down any security loophole you might encounter.

 6. Move To A Saas-Based Model

 However, this does have a simple solution.
-By moving your majority of business operations to a SaaS-based platform you will make accessibility a whole lot easier.
+By moving your majority of business operations to a SaaS-based platform, you will make accessibility a whole lot easier.